Formal Methods of Software Design

 a word processor to compose your solutions, here are the symbols you need.
 If you choose

 to typeset your solutions in LaTeX, here is a helpful set of macros.

-with your solution.
+not get the full benefit of the exercise.)
 Solutions to exercises will not be graded.

 There are 34 lectures below for you to watch at your convenience.
-You may need to zoom in or zoom out in your

 visuals for Chapter 0,